Congratulations to the Award Recipients from the HSPH 2014 Commencement Ceremony

 James Robins Receives Nathan Mantel Lifetime Achievement Award

-August 13, 2013 – James Robins, whose work at the intersection of statistical science and epidemiology aims to estimate causal effects of exposures or drug treatments—as opposed to just associations—has received the 2013 Nathan Mantel Lifetime Achievement Award in Statistics and Epidemiology.
+James Robins, whose work at the intersection of statistical science and epidemiology aims to estimate causal effects of exposures or drug treatments—as opposed to just associations—received the 2013 Nathan Mantel Lifetime Achievement Award in Statistics and Epidemiology.
 Robins has worked to develop analytical methods and estimation models to quantify causality, margin of error, and missing data from complex observational and randomized studies, particularly in cases where exposure or treatment varies over time.
-Robins received the the award given annually by the Statistics in Epidemiology Section of the American Statistical Association on August 5th, 2013.
+Robins received the the award which is given annually by the Statistics in Epidemiology Section of the American Statistical Association.

 Eric Shiroma won the Paffenbarger-Blair Award for Epidemiological Research on Physical Activity.
 The intent of this highly sought after award is to encourage researchers early in their career to become involved with physical activity epidemiology and important public health issues related to physical health.
 “I am honored to receive an award in Dr. Paffenbarger’s name, and look forward to furthering our understanding of the relationship between physical activity and health,” Shiroma said.